zvada/technology/docs/infrastructure/koji-policy-writing.md

 #### tag

+!!! note
-NOTE: RootExports is the class containing functions exported via XMLRPC.
+    RootExports is the class containing functions exported via XMLRPC.
 In general, each function corresponds to a koji task.

 **source:**